Part II

 In the first scenario, you contribute a micro-dose of stress and disconnection to the web.
 That tension carries: a sharper tone, tighter shoulders, a harsher meeting later.
 The ripple is real, even when it’s subtle.

 In the second, you offer a moment of recognition.
 You choose grace over friction.
-This isn’t “niceness” for show; it’s stewardship of the shared field.
+This isn’t “niceness” for show; it changes the local climate of the shared field.

 Interconnectedness is consequence, not sentiment.
 If every interaction is a node in a larger pattern, how you show up in mundane moments matters.